Cyrus9721/GlycoNMR/README.md

 ### 1. Collected and simulated carbohydrate datasets (uncurated, before ML pipeline):

-The raw datasets in format of Protein Data Bank (PDB) 3D coordinate structure files with corresponding NMR shift files.
+The raw datasets are in the format of Protein Data Bank (PDB) 3D coordinate structure files with corresponding NMR shift files.
 Designed for glycoscience researchers with standard format for experimental files.

-This raw data is difficult and risky to use as is in machine learning research, as we have done substantial curation after obtaining this raw data.
+This raw data is difficult and risky to use, as is in machine learning research, as we have done substantial curation after obtaining this raw data.
 For ML pipelines, please instead use the downloads "2.
 Processed carbohydrate datasets" below.
 We have just provided this raw uncurated data for completion and openness.

 All raw data was accessible through publicly available sources that allowed open use as long as proper citation was given.

-- GODESS experimentally-informed simulation data can be downloaded [here](https://drive.google.com/file/d/1tTHyuP3Ory2MFX6uY1t01ydTtHolWCyp/view?usp=sharing) and was obtained from http://csdb.glycoscience.ru/goddess.html, see our manuscript and http://csdb.glycoscience.ru/database/index.html?help=nmr#citation for more information <br />
+- GODESS experimentally-informed simulation data can be downloaded [here](https://drive.google.com/file/d/1N_g0iNzFrHd8vNXXZlJIn4o6qFGgECMb/view?usp=drive_link) and was obtained from http://csdb.glycoscience.ru/goddess.html, see our manuscript and http://csdb.glycoscience.ru/database/index.html?help=nmr#citation for more information <br />

-- The complete list of chemical formulae of the carbohydrates included in our GODESS dataset can be viewed in text format here: [GODESS_Chemical_formula.csv](https://anonymous.4open.science/r/GlycoNMR-D381/GODESS_Chemical_formula.csv)
+- The complete list of chemical formulas of the carbohydrates included in our GODESS dataset can be viewed in text format here: [GODESS_Chemical_formula.csv](https://github.com/Cyrus9721/GlycoNMR/blob/main/GODESS_Chemical_formula.csv)

-- See appendix of manuscript for higher level summaries of the data.
+- See the appendix of the manuscript for higher-level summaries of the data.

-- Glycosciences.DB experimental data uploaded from various lab can be downloaded [here](https://drive.google.com/file/d/18He3ZiDmQra8oUUwn2Tvw1FMCGchaG3w/view?usp=sharing).
+- Glycosciences.DB experimental data uploaded from various labs can be downloaded [here](https://drive.google.com/file/d/13fSBOLjBDL8E_kQG00YN1FcZeddf-bhw/view?usp=drive_link).
 This data was downloaded from the open access, publicly available Glycosciences.DB website discussed in this publication, Böhm, Michael, et al. "Glycosciences.
 DB: an annotated data collection linking glycomics and proteomics data (2018 update)."
-Nucleic Acids Research 47.D1 (2019): D1195-D1201. , with download criteria given in our 2023 manuscript. <br />
+Nucleic Acids Research 47.D1 (2019): D1195-D1201. , with download criteria given in our manuscript. <br />

 ### 2. Processed carbohydrate datasets (heavily curated, ready for ML research):